Saccharide/cool-commands/bash.md

-* find all mp3 files in current directory and create a playlist of it
+* find all mp3 files in current directory and create a playlist. \; denotes the end of command
 ```bash
 find . -maxdepth 1 -name "*.mp3" -exec echo "play" {} \; > playlist
 ```